How to treat bladder weakness caused by pregnancyBack to articles

 This is where INNOVO® can help.

 INNOVO®’s non-invasive, clinically proven pelvic floor exerciser treats the root cause of leaks by strengthening your all-important pelvic floor.
-It delivers 180 perfect pelvic floor contractions in each 30-minute session via a set of conductive gel pads attached to a wearable garment, similar to a pair of shorts.
+It delivers 180 perfect pelvic floor contractions in each 30-minute session via integrated electrodes on the inside of an easy to use pair of shorts.
 The shorts connect to a hand-held controller which allows you to vary the intensity of the contractions – feel your entire pelvic floor lifting & releasing!
 Use for just 30 minutes per day, five days per week (for up to 12 weeks) for long-lasting results.
 It’s safe, painless, highly effective & is suitable for use in the comfort of your home.
 See results in as little as 4 weeks*.

 INNOVO® is not recommended for using during pregnancy, however you can begin treatment within 6 weeks of childbirth (or 3 months post caesarean section).
 Consult your physician if you are unsure about whether INNOVO® is right for you.